The Importance of Knowing Your Miranda Rights

 If You Cannot Afford an Attorney, One Will Be Appointed for You

 Every person has the right to legal representation.
-If you’re unable to pay for an attorney yourself, it’s the government’s obligation to provide you with one.
+If you’re unable to pay for an attorney yourself, the government must provide you with one.

 Note that the specific wording of Miranda law may vary from state to state.